5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### About Kexts

-The following Kexts are disabled by default since I don't know which CPU, Hard Disk amd SMBIOS you will be using:
+The following Kexts are disabled by default since I don't know which CPU, Hard Disk and SMBIOS you will be using:

 - `CPUFriend.kext` and `CPUFriendDataProvider.kext`.
 Create your own DataProvider kext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace it and re-enable the kext as well as `CPUFriend.kext`)
+- `NVMeFix.kext`: recommended for all 3rd party NVMe SSD drives
 - `FeatureUnlock`: see comments for details
-- `NVMeFix.kext`: recommended for all 3rd party NVMe SSD drives
 - `RestrictEvents`: see comments for details
 </details>